JasonDorn/pho-cure-burn/src/pages/phounders/index.md

 ---
 heading: Meet the Phởunders of PhởCureBurn
-path: /products
+path: /phounders
-templateKey: product-page
+templateKey: phounder-page
 title: Our Phởunders
 image: /img/denys-nevozhai-tvf_tbxrtv8-unsplash.jpg
 description: PhởCureBurn.
 intro:
   blurbs:
     - image: /img/cheeky.png
+      text:
-      text: "You can call me Cheeky.
+        'You can call me Cheeky.
 I am the captain now, aka the glue that holds this whole operation together, making sure we all have have the best time possible.
-Glue made of sparkles and happiness. "
+Glue made of sparkles and happiness. '
     - image: /img/daddy.png
+      text:
-      text: You can call me Daddy.
+        You can call me Daddy.
 Need something done?
 I'll find a solution one way or another -- whacky or logical.
 I'm glad you phound us!
 Find me for a secret quest.
     - image: /img/michelin.png
+      text:
-      text: You can call me Michelin.
+        You can call me Michelin.
 Are you hungry?
 I know I am, and i'll feed all you phokers!
 Want to learn how you can stake your hunger to get more cryptocurrency?
 Come find me!
     - image: /img/clutch.png